 Just one block past Beech Ave along Queen St. East you will hit Remarkable Bean Coffee and Tea.
 No visit to the Beaches will be complete without having a drink in this café shop.

 Hogtown Smoke is located at the south corner of Queen St. East, Kenilworth Ave. joint.
-All sorts of smoked and fried meats and grinds for all tastes are served here; pulled pork, brisket, side ribs and indeed chickens.
+All sorts of smoked and fried meats and grinds for all tastes are served here.
+They serve dishes like pulled pork, brisket, side ribs and indeed chickens.
 A full array of drinks and appetizers prepare you for a hearty meal after a long stroll or hard swim.

 In Queen St East just at Hambly Ave turn, Isabella’s Boutique Restaurant sits elegant and inviting.
 Its Japanese meals are second to none.